lipanski/lipanski.github.io/posts/custom-keyboard-layout.md

 key <AD07> { [ u, U, udiaeresis, Udiaeresis ] };

 // Print ß when pressing z + AltGr
-// Note how there's no capital ß in the German language, so I've ignored the Shift + AltGr combination key <AB01> { [ z, Z, ssharp ] };
+// Because there's no capital ß in the German language, I've left out the Shift + AltGr combination key <AB01> { [ z, Z, ssharp ] };
 ```

-I've also edited the binding for the letter *w*:
+I've also edited the existing binding for the letter *w*:

 ```
 // Print ä when pressing w + AltGr